adammitchelldev/space/readme.md

 ## TODO
 ### Now
-- [ ] Bake sprite renderer into standard draw
+- [ ] Refactor shooting into actual weapons so we can add some more

 ### Simple cleanup
 - [ ] Deduplicate the main `_update` and `_draw` code